panda-official/TimeSwipe/README.md

 Please note, to make board able to store its settings after power loss the SmartEEPROM must be enabled!

-1. atsame5 chip-erase	                          |   delete old firmware in the flash

 # Product version